 Search Console errors are messages that tell you something is wrong with your website.
 These messages are divided into three categories:

-- Indexing errors
+1. Indexing errors

-- Crawl errors
+2. Crawl errors

-- URL errors
+3. URL errors

 Indexing errors are the most common type of error.
 These occur when Googlebot is unable to index your website's content.
-Crawl errors occur when Googlebot cannot crawl your website's pages, and URL errors occur when something is wrong with a specific URL.
+Crawl errors occur when Googlebot cannot crawl your website's pages, and URL errors happen when something is wrong with a specific URL.

-Examples of Google Search Console Errors Notifications
+Examples of Google Search Console Errors Notifications in 2024:

 If the Google search console detects any new index coverage issue on your website, you will receive an email from Google.
 These errors can be fixed and resolved in the Google search console.